-7(x) Measures that may be necessary to ensure that the aims and objectives of the Management Plan continue to be met
+7 (x) Measures that may be necessary to ensure that the aims and objectives of the Management Plan continue to be met

-- Permits may be granted to enter the Area to carry out scientific research, monitoring and site inspection activities, which may involve the collection of a small number of samples for analysis, to erect or maintain signboards, or to carry out protective measures. - Any long-term monitoring sites shall be appropriately marked and the markers or signs maintained. - Scientific activities shall be performed in accordance with the SCAR Environmental Code of Conduct for Terrestrial Scientific Field Research in Antarctica (Resolution 5 (2018)).
+- Permits may be granted to enter the Area to carry out scientific research, monitoring and site inspection activities, which may involve the collection of a small number of samples for analysis, to erect or maintain signboards, or to carry out protective measures. - · Any long-term monitoring sites shall be appropriately marked and the markers or signs maintained. - Scientific activities shall be performed in accordance with the SCAR Environmental Code of Conduct for Terrestrial Scientific Field Research in Antarctica (Resolution 5 (2018)).
 Geological research shall be undertaken in accordance with the SCAR Environmental Code of Conduct for Geosciences Field Research Activities in Antarctica (Resolution 1 (2021)).

-7(xi) Requirements for reports
+7 (xi) Requirements for reports

-- The principal permit holder for each visit to the Area shall submit a report to the appropriate national authority as soon as practicable, and in accordance with national procedures. - Such reports should include, as appropriate, the information identified in the visit report form contained in the Revised Guide to the Preparation of Management Plans for Antarctic Specially Protected Areas (Resolution 2, 2011). - Wherever possible, the national authority should also forward a copy of the visit report to the Party that proposed the Management Plan, to assist in managing the Area and reviewing the Management Plan. - Parties working in the Area are encouraged to exchange information on visit reports annually.
+- In order to manage and coordinate human activities in the Area and avoid possible conflict of interest and promote cooperation, where feasible, Parties are encouraged to exchange information with the proponents regarding any planned visit to the Area in advance of the visit proceeding. - The principal permit holder for each visit to the Area shall submit a report to the appropriate national authority as soon as practicable, and in accordance with national procedures. - Such reports should include, as appropriate, the information identified in the visit report form contained in the Revised Guide to the Preparation of Management Plans for Antarctic Specially Protected Areas (Resolution 2, 2011). - The appropriate authority should be notified of any activities/measures undertaken, and/or of any materials released and not removed, that were not included in the authorized permit. - Wherever possible, the national authority should also forward a copy of the visit report to the Party that proposed the Management Plan, to assist in managing the Area and reviewing the Management Plan. - Parties working in the Area are encouraged to exchange information on visit reports annually.
 Wherever possible, Parties should deposit originals or copies of such original visit reports in a publicly accessible archive to maintain a record of usage, for the purpose of any review of the Management Plan and in organizing the scientific use of the Area.